webplatform/docs/javascript/String/index.md

 {{Page_Title}}
 {{Flags
-|State=Almost Ready
+|State=Ready to Use
+|Editorial notes=Items for later cleanup:
-|Editorial notes=1.
-There is a table that needs to either be cleaned up, split into actual separate articles, or removed.
+1. There is a table that needs to either be cleaned up, split into actual separate articles, or removed.
 2. An automatically generated list of properties and methods (either static, instance or inherited ones) is absent.
 |Checked_Out=No
 }}